andregasser/bigbone/README.md

 since a long time.
 I have therefore decided to revive and enhance it in an independent way.
 My personal hope is, that this library will satisfy developers working on the Mastodon related topics.

-My personal thanks goes to Tishihiro and his contributors back then for building a basis we can now build upon.
+My personal thanks goes to Toshihiro and his contributors back then for building a basis we can now build upon.
-The original license file can be found in the [LICENSE.md](LICENSE.md) file.
+The original license file can be found in the [LICENSE](LICENSE) file.